ezsystems/commerce-documentation/docs/cookbook/commands.md

 # Remove Content items by filter
 php bin/console silversolutions:ez:clean-version-history --siteaccess ezdemo_site_clean_admin --type-id 4 --subtree-path "/1/5/485/474/476/"
 # Use the limit option to define how many versions should be removed
-# If no limit is provided, all versions except the 10 latest are removed
+# If no limit is provided, all versions except the last 10 are removed
 php bin/console silversolutions:ez:clean-version-history --siteaccess ezdemo_site_clean_admin --content-id 496 --content-id 497 --limit 10
 ```